Gale scholarships awarded to Galeton students

 - Shayla McKinney, daughter of James and NyDia Button plans to attend Empire Beauty School for Cosmetology.

-Since 2001 the Galeton Foundation has distributed approximately $1,150,000.00 in grants and scholarships to the community.
+Since 2001 the Galeton Foundation has distributed approximately $1,150,000 in grants and scholarships to the community.
 Grants from the Galeton Foundation for 2022 were recently awarded to Pine Creek Celebrate Recovery, Borough of Galeton, Galeton Ministerium and Galeton 4th of July Parade Boosters.
 Any 501c3 organization located in the Galeton Borough can submit applications to the Galeton Foundation throughout the year.
-Applications may be found at cnbankpa.com/personal/invest/scholarships and grants, or you can email edwardp@cnbankpa.com.
+Applications may be found on the C&N Bank website at cnbankpa.com/personal/invest/scholarships and grants, or you can email Ed Penner at edwardp@cnbankpa.com to request an application.